Why the Scientists Failed

 Nevertheless, such models underpin the efforts to create policies to mitigate climate disruption by the UN Intergovernmental Panel on Climate Change (IPCC).
 And while the models are impressive and valuable, they have inherent shortcomings that limit their ability to reliably predict future climate disruption.

-These shortcomings are not the fault of the scientists who create the models; they arise because of lack of data and understanding of the extremely complex, dynamic global climate—both past and present.
+These shortcomings are not the fault of the scientists who create the models.
+They arise because of lack of data and understanding of the extremely complex, dynamic global climate—both past and present.
 And the models are based on scientific theory, which is always subject to revision.
 Wrote climate scientist Zeke Hausfather:

 Models are necessarily imperfect and cannot foresee all of the technological or societal changes that will happen over the coming century.
 For example, models used to struggle to reach 2°C targets before they started including large-scale negative emissions technologies—though these still largely exist only in the models, rather than in real-world deployments at scale.[40]

 “Discrepancies between model forecasts and subsequently observed data are expected—indeed, they are the source of progressive improvements in understanding,” wrote Kathleen Hall Jamieson, Dan Kahan, and Dietram Scheufele.
-“By design, dynamic modeling enlarges knowledge through its failed predictions as much as through its successful ones,”[40]
+“By design, dynamic modeling enlarges knowledge through its failed predictions as much as through its successful ones.”[41]

 A major problem with climate models is failure to communicate their uncertainty, the authors wrote: